fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 If the User encounters incorrect data in an already obtained or in-progress Electronic Attestation of Attributes, the Wallet Provider SHOULD guarantee the User appropriate assistance via their Wallet Instance.
 For more information, please refer to the :ref:`functionalities:User Assistance` section.

 In case of errors using the Wallet Instance, the Wallet Provider MUST guarantee that the User receives consistent messages that inform them and guide them toward resolving the issue.
-For further details, please refer to the :ref:`Error Management` section.
+For further details, please refer to the :ref:`functionalities:Error Management` section.

 If an Authentic Source (or an Electronic Attestation of Attributes Provider, should it coincide with the Authentic Source) intends to implement an Engagement Button to initiate the request process from their Touchpoint, they MUST ensure compliance with the graphical appearance and implementation requirements for the Engagement Button, as outlined in the :ref:`brand-identity:IT-Wallet System Brand Identity` section.